fieldtrip/website/walkthrough.md

 ### Introduction

 In most cases you would like to analyze your data in respect to stimulus/condition markers recorded within the data.
 Alternatively, you might want to define trials based upon visual inspection of the data, or based upon recordings of external device (eye-tracker, EOG, SCR, TMS, etc) or log file.
 For the sake of the purpose of overview only go into the first option although all these latter options are certainly supported in FieldTrip.
 If possible always record stimulus/condition markers in your EEG/MEG data.
 It will make the analysis, if not life itself, substantially easier.
 You might have coded every stimulus with its own code, or rather used the marker to code the condition number.
 In any case, most probably the first step you want to do is to load your data and segment it into conditions according to the markers in the data.
-In the end you'll just need to find a nice test-statistic, e.g. average alpha-power, and do your statistical comparison:
+In the end you'll just need to find a nice test-statistic, e.g., average alpha-power, and do your statistical comparison:

 {% include image src="/assets/img/walkthrough/wt_fig1b.png" width="400" %}